This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Providing Mental Stimulation for Reptiles

-Your reptile’s brain needs a workout too!
-Try foraging games like hiding treats in safe spots to trigger natural hunting instincts.
+Create engaging foraging games by hiding treats in safe spots around their enclosure – this triggers natural hunting instincts.

 Creating a Reptile-Friendly Environment